andresk-en-fr-de/andresk-en-fr-de.github.io/README.md

 ## 📝 About me
 I'm a multilingual self-taught web developer with a background in language teaching, translation, and digital marketing.
-I speak English, French, German, and Slovak — and I can build websites and simple front-end apps using **HTML, CSS, JavaScript, and AI tools** like ChatGPT and DALL·E. I'm currently exploring freelance or creative tech work in Slovakia, Czech Republic and the DACH region (Austria, Germany, Switzerland).
+I speak English, French, German, and Slovak — and I can build websites and simple front-end apps using **HTML, CSS, JavaScript, and tools like VS code and DALL·E. I'm currently exploring freelance or creative tech work in Slovakia, Czech Republic and the DACH region (Austria, Germany, Switzerland).

 ### 🗺️ Beyond the Code